Uberspace/lab/source/guide_gitlab.rst

 There are a lot of them and some need to be built from source.
 I'll just tell about those which need attention or are not installed by default on uberspace hosts.
-You can have a look at all dependencies at `Gitlab installation from source dependencies`_ .
+You can have a look at all dependencies at `GitLab installation from source dependencies`_ .
 The basic working directory is ``$HOME/workspace``.
 You can choose a different one if you like.
-Since we dont' need it anymore when `Gitlab`_ is installed, delete it when you reached the end of the gitlab installation process to get back some disk space.
+Since we dont' need it anymore when `GitLab`_ is installed, delete it when you reached the end of the gitlab installation process to get back some disk space.

 Cmake